 DSQ (Formerly Datasquirt) Acquires Enprise Group

 Following an extensive search and review process, the DSQ board decided that Enprise was a suitable candidate for acquisition, due to its expansion, growth and profit potential.
 As a director and shareholder of both DSQ and Enprise, I was of course excluded from the board's decision making process, due to potential conflict of interest.
 The proposed acquisition was reviewed and appraised by independent expert advisors before being put to to DSQ shareholders to vote on.
 The decision to acquire Enprise was officially approved at a meeting of shareholders on 21st September 2012 and the aquisition itself took place on the 1st November 2012.

-DSQ Holdings Ltd (formerly Datasquirt Ltd) was renamed to Enprise Group Ltd on 1st November 2012 and is listed on the NZAX (New Zealand Stock Exchange Alternative Market) under the code ENS.
+DSQ Holdings Ltd (formerly Datasquirt Ltd) was renamed to Enprise Group Ltd on 1st November 2012 and was listed on the NSX (National Stock Exchange of Australia) under the code ENS.

-Enprise today has the following profitable and growing operations and employs around 50 staff in New Zealand and Australia;
+At that point in time, Enprise Group had the following operations and employed around 50 staff in New Zealand and Australia.

-- Enprise Solutions is the largest provider of MYOB EXO software to the New Zealand market and is one of the largest providers to the Australian market.
+- Enprise Solutions, the largest provider of MYOB EXO ERP and payroll software to the New Zealand market, and one of the largest providers to the Australian market.
 The business has branch offices in Auckland, Hamilton, Melbourne, Sydney and Wellington.

-- Enprise Software is a leading global solution development partner for SAP Business One.
-Our Job Costing and Rental solutions for SAP Business One are sold through a channel of around 100 reseller throughout North America, Australia, New Zealand, South Africa and the United Kingdon.
+- Enprise Software, a leading global solution development partner for SAP Business One, with Job Costing and Rental solutions for SAP Business One sold through a channel of around 100 resellers throughout North America, Australia, New Zealand, South Africa and the United Kingdom.

 - Datagate Innovation, a developer of Cloud-based customer portal and billing engine solutions for resellers of Telco, Utility and on-line services.